DexlizeProject/dexlize-network-contract/README.md

 ### Resting order selled Example
-you can add the order selled by transfering the token that want to be selled, meanwhile the eos token you want to be cost that would be set in the memo
+you can add the order selled by transfering the token that want to be selled, meanwhile the eos token you want to be cost that would be set in the memo.

 ```js
 contract: eosio.token